linuxserver/docker-jellyfin/README.md

 ## Versions

+* **22.09.21:** - Pull only the server, web and ffmpeg packages instead of the wrapper.
 * **23.06.21:** - Add log message if device permissions are incorrect.
 Deprecate the `bionic` tag.
 * **20.01.21:** - Deprecate `UMASK_SET` in favor of UMASK in baseimage, see above for more information.
 * **05.01.21:** - Add nvidia.icd file to fix missing tonemapping using Nvidia HW.